EberlyODL/phys211/representing-the-motion-of-the-rocket-car.md

 [ciscode|rev=1|tool=elmsmedia|item=2055|entity_type=node|render=display_mode|display_mode=image]

-This is the motion diagram and this figure is very informative.
+This is the motion diagram for the rocket car motion and this figure is very informative.
 It tells us the position of the rocket car at different instant of time.
 Since the interval of times are equal we see that the rocket car traveled a bigger distance between time 4 and time 5 than it did between time 1 and time 2.
 The speed was greater toward the end than it was at the beginning.
 The rocket car was _accelerating_.

 ## Graphs